BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 ## Authors
 This is a cross disciplinary research project based at Imperial College London, across the Faculties of Engineering, Natural Sciences and Life Sciences.

-Work unique to this repo: Becky Heath
+Work unique to this repo: James Skinner

 All foundation work from the rpi-eco-monitoring repo: Sarab Sethi, Rob Ewers, Nick Jones, David Orme, Lorenzo Picinali

-Feel free to [drop me an email](mailto:r.heath18@imperial.ac.uk) with questions
+Feel free to [drop me an email](mailto:jts19@ic.ac.uk) with questions

 ## Citations